xianghui/javascript101/content/lessons/1-5-objects.md

 ## Object-oriented programming (OOP)

-Javascript is a language that supports multiple programming paradigm :
+Javascript is a language that supports multiple programming paradigms:
 **imperative**, **object-oriented**, **functional**.
 To create an object, we use the `new` keyword.